Carles Planas: Girona

 On 13 July 2017, free agent Planas signed a three-year contract with newly-promoted Girona FC.
 He spent the better part of his first season dealing with injury problems.

 On 22 August 2019, after suffering relegation, Planas severed ties with the club.

+AEK Larnaca

+Immediately after leaving Girona, Planas joined AEK Larnaca FC of the Cypriot First Division.
+In June 2021, having often been injured and also criticised for his performances, he announced his retirement aged 30.